-Under Spanish law, receivables can be attached to three different types of security interests: (i) possessory pledges; (ii) non-possessory pledges; and (iii) subject to certain limitations, financial collaterals.
+Under Spanish law, receivables can be attached to three different types of security interests:

-Perfection of possessory pledges require that the pledgor "transfers the possession" of the receivable to the pledgee or to a third party (as appointed by pledgor and pledgee (e.g., a security agent)).
+- Possessory pledges.
+Perfection of possessory pledges (i) require that the pledgor "transfers the possession" of the receivable to the pledgee or to a third party (as appointed by pledgor and pledgee (e.g., a security agent)).
 Spanish law is not clear as to how this transfer of possession should be made in connection with a receivable, as Spanish general security interest regulations only foresee the transfer of tangible assets.
 As a matter of practice, it is generally accepted that the notarisation of the pledge, plus serving a notice of the creation of the pledge to the obligor, is sufficient to perfect a possessory pledge.
-When the parties prefer to avoid serving a notice to the obligors due to commercial reasons (e.g., due to confidentiality or reputational issues, etc.), alternative manners of transferring the possession of the receivable could be available.
+When the parties prefer to avoid serving a notice to the obligors due to commercial reasons (e.g., due to confidentiality or reputational issues, etc.), alternative manners of transferring the possession of the receivable could be available. - (ii) Non-possessory pledges.
 Non-possessory pledges must be registered with the relevant Movable Assets Registry ("Registro de Bienes Muebles").
-For these purposes, non-possessory pledges are signed in front of a Spanish Notary Public and are notarised in the form of a public document (as a matter of practice, in this case a "póliza intervenida").
+For these purposes, non-possessory pledges are signed in front of a Spanish Notary Public and are notarised in the form of a public document (as a matter of practice, in this case a notarial deed - "póliza intervenida"). - (iii) Financial collaterals (subject to certain limitations).
 Certain types of receivables could be also attached to financial collateral (as provided by RDL 5/2005).
 RDL 5/2005 provides that financial collateral must be in written form and no additional formality should be required to perfect financial collaterals.
 RDL 5/2005 also provides that the delivery by a pledgor to the pledgee of a list of receivables in writing is sufficient to consider the receivables transferred to the pledgee.
 As a matter of practice, it is customary to perform the same perfection requirements explained for possessory pledges when creating a financial collateral (i.e., a notarial document and notice to the obligor).